Atlanta’s Housing Continuum Gap

 Breaking the Cycle of Poverty

 At PadSplit, we’re committed to breaking the cycle of poverty in Atlanta.
 That’s why we offer an affordable housing solution that fills our city’s housing continuum gap.
 PadSplit is a membership program.
 For a low, fixed weekly payment, you get a private, furnished room, utilities, internet access, and laundry facilities.
 The rooms are hosted by property owners or managers who are also Members.
 PadSplit facilitates the relationships between everyone and manages all the paperwork like payment processing and background screenings where available.
 We don’t require upfront capital or a minimum credit score to move in.
 In fact, the average score of PadSplit Members when entering is 469.
 Once you’re a Member, we’ll work with you to help build your credit history and improve your score.
-All you pay is a non-refundable application fee for a background screening (where available).
+You only pay a refundable application fee for a background screening (where applicable).
+If your membership application isn’t approved, the fee will be refunded.

 Ready to make the move?
 PadSplit has homes all over Atlanta, offering plenty of choices when it comes to different neighborhoods.
 Most of our homes are near bus lines, if not major transportation hubs, which means you don’t have to worry about the traffic.
 Apply today.